ev2900/OpenSearch_Kafka_Anomaly_Detection/README.md

         - Topic name = ```ApplicationMetricTopic```
         - Starting position = ```Latest```

-    - Update the ```os_url``` variable in the lambda code with the domain endpoint of the OpenSearch cluster deployed by the CloudFormation stack
+    - Update the ```os_url``` variable in the lambda code with the domain endpoint of the OpenSearch cluster deployed by the CloudFormation stack.
+Then re-deploy the lambda function

 6. Send data to OpenSearch